CAHPS Mental Health Care Surveys

 Measures for children.
 The CAHPS team did not develop and test a set of measures from the child version of the surveys.

 The ECHO Survey is the result of a collaborative effort to evaluate and merge the original Consumer Assessment of Behavioral Health Survey (CAHBS) and the Mental Health Statistics Improvement Program (MHSIP) survey.
 The survey has been tested with a wide range of behavioral health consumers to ensure that the items are easily understood.
+It was released in 2003 and updated periodically.

 Learn about the development of the CAHPS ECHO Survey.